 But the relevant section of the Act states that a person may kill a protected animal “in self-defense, in defense of another person, in defense of property other than livestock, or to prevent the killing or injury of livestock.”

 Therefore, the answer to the question is that it is generally legal to kill a crocodile if it attacks you or another person.
-However, it is not legal to kill a crocodile that poses no threat to you or others.
+However, killing a crocodile that poses no threat to you or others is not legal.

 Is it Legal to Kill a Dangerous Animal In Self-Defense?